Defconn4/RentAutoCalculator/README.md

 ## Getting Started

-This is an example of how you may set up the project locally or deploy it on AWS.
+I will provide configuration steps on how to set up the project for deployment with AWS.

 ### Prerequisites

 - AWS Account with access to Lambda, CodeBuild, CodePipeline, CodeDeploy, and SES.
 - Python 3.10 installed locally.
 - Git installed.
-- NOTE: I think I can remove these requirements below for downloading these binaries.
 - Download the Chrome Labs Chromium Binary to run Selenium [here](https://googlechromelabs.github.io/chrome-for-testing/#stable).
   - If you don't want to peruse the versions, here is version [1.33.0.6943.53 for Win64](https://storage.googleapis.com/chrome-for-testing-public/133.0.6943.53/win64/chrome-win64.zip).
 - [Selenium WebDriver](https://www.selenium.dev/) and appropriate binaries for headless Chrome (for local testing).